Ulmus × hollandica 'Elegantissima'

-The hybrid elm cultivar Ulmus × hollandica 'Elegantissima' was the name given by A. R. Horwood in his Flora of Leicestershire and Rutland (1933) to an elm found in those counties and later identified by Melville as a natural hybrid between Wych Elm and Plot Elm.
+The hybrid elm cultivar Ulmus × hollandica 'Elegantissima' was the name given by A. R. Horwood in his Flora of Leicestershire and Rutland (1933) to an elm found in those counties and in neighbouring north Northamptonshire, the "type" locality being around the village of Launde, Leicestershire.
+The tree was later identified by Melville as a natural hybrid between Wych Elm and Plot Elm.
 According to Melville, the hybrid occurs in the main areas of Plot Elm distribution, where it is more common than Plot Elm itself.
 The tree is sometimes known simply as the 'Midlands Elm'.
+Cultivars believed to be of the U. glabra × U. plotii group have been planted in collections.